AZ Groeninge: Facts

 AZ Groeninge has a history that dates back to the beginning of the 13th century and is one of the oldest hospitals in Belgium.
 It is a pluralistic hospital resulting from the merger of one public hospital and 3 private Catholic hospitals.
 AZ Groeninge is in number of beds (1100 acute beds; 57 obstetric beds) the fifth largest hospital in the country (only the UZ of the KU Leuven, the Grand Hôpital de Charleroi, the ZiekenhuisNetwerk Antwerpen and AZ Sint-Jan Brugge-Oostende AV are larger).
 However, the latter three are in fact hospital systems (most services are not centralised at one campus).
-AZ Groeninge is teaching hospital that accommodates training of medical and nursing students and residents and clinical fellows e in various specialties.
+AZ Groeninge is a teaching hospital that accommodates training of medical and nursing students and residents and clinical fellows in various specialties.

 AZ Groeninge is a large private employer in the Arrondissement of Kortrijk and Eurodistrict Lille–Kortrijk–Tournai metropolitan area.
-As of 2009, it employs 1038 full-time en 1642 part-time people, 200+ of which are physicians.
+As of 2009, it employed 1038 full-time en 1642 part-time people, 200+ of which are physicians.
 It is a non-profit organisation (VZW/ASBL).
 In 2009 AZ Groeninge was responsible for the education of 30 residents and fellows.
 It had 1,094 beds, 33,920 inpatient admissions a year, 2,020 births and had 38,838 emergency department visits in 2009.

 Facilities and current operations

 Before 2017 the hospital consisted of 4 hospital sites: Kennedylaan, Loofstraat, Burgemeester Vercruysselaan and Reepkaai.
 Since 2017 all acute operations were centralised in a single hospital site.
 This hospital site is one of the largest in the country.
 The Kennedylaan site is located close to the campuses of the Catholic University of Leuven Campus Kortrijk (KULAK) and VIVES University College.
-The hospital accommodates several specialized facilities and services such as the Kortrijk Cancer Centre, an accredited OECI-designated clinical cancer centre, robotic surgery (da Vinci Surgical System), Radiofrequency ablation, a Eusoma-accredited Breast Clinic, a Fertility center, a Radiotherapy unit (also offering intra-hepatic radiotherapy or TheraSphere treatment and Intraoperative radiation therapy or IORT), a Clinical Cancer Center with several multidisciplinary oncology clinics and access to Hypothermia caps, 2 MRIs including one 3.0 tesla MRI, the West-Flanders PET-CT center, a clinical trials and research units that allow participation in many phases 1 to 4 clinical trials and with capacity to design clinical trials and ability to serve as national leading ethical committee.
+The hospital accommodates several specialized facilities and services such as the Kortrijk Cancer Centre, an accredited OECI-designated clinical cancer centre, robotic surgery (da Vinci Surgical System), Radiofrequency ablation, an Eusoma-accredited Breast Clinic, a Fertility center, a Radiotherapy unit (also offering intra-hepatic radiotherapy or TheraSphere treatment and Intraoperative radiation therapy or IORT), a Clinical Cancer Center with several multidisciplinary oncology clinics and access to Hypothermia caps, 2 MRIs including one 3.0 tesla MRI, the West-Flanders PET-CT center, a clinical trials and research units that allow participation in many phases 1 to 4 clinical trials and with capacity to design clinical trials and ability to serve as national leading ethical committee.
 The Kortrijk Cancer Centre is a member of the Organisation of European Cancer Institutes (OECI).

 In 2012 the Leuven UZ Leuven University Hospital KWS Electronic medical record system was implemented.

 The closest NMBS stop to the main campus is Kortrijk railway station.
 The closest airports are Kortrijk-Wevelgem International Airport, Lille Airport and Brussels Airport.
 The closest international railway station is Lille-Europe.

 The Alderman for Social Affairs of the City of Kortrijk (and former MEP), Philippe De Coene, serves currently as President of AZ Groeninge.
 Mrs. Inge Buyse succeeded Mr. Jan Deleu in 2016 as CEO of AZ Groeninge.